mirisu2/notes/OpenShift/README.md

 OpenShift deploys SkyDNS (https://github.com/skynetservices/skydns) when the cluster is deployed and makes it available on the pod network.
 SkyDNS is a DNS service that uses etcd, the primary Kubernetes database, to store DNS records.

+#### Isolating traffice with the ovs-multitenant plugin
+When the `ovs-multitenant` plugin is enabled, each project is assigned a VNID.
+The VNID for each project is maintained in the etcd database on the OpenShift master node.
+When a pod is created, its linked veth interface is associated with its project’s VNID, and OpenFlow rules are created to make sure it can communicate only with pods in the same project.